 Poisoning indoor slugs usually isn’t practical.
 The places you will find them in your house are almost always frequented by pets or children who might also be exposed to the toxin.
 You simply can’t put out enough poison indoors to stop a slug invasion without endangering your health.
 Barriers to entry are best.

 Indoor snails don’t usually come in from your lawn or garden.
 Indoor snails most often hitch a ride on potted plants or in potting soil.
 They can also arrive in “empty” snail shells collected as a hobby or for decoration.
 Drenching potting soil with metaldehyde (Meta) will kill them.
 In you prefer an organic approach, a caffeine spray or a strong, caffeinated beverage will kill the snails that might otherwise kill your plant.

 Metaldhyde comes in sprays, dusts, and pellets.
 Metaldehyde does not evaporate, so it does not move through the air when it is used as pellets, but metaldehyde dust can.
 In your home, you would want to use it in pellet form.
-The pellets are a mixture of snail poison and a cereal bait.
+The pellets are a mixture of snail and slug poison and a cereal bait.
 They eat the bait and die, usually not too far from where they find the pellet.
 Just be sure that your children and pets don’t play with the pellets.
 Metaldehyde won’t kill pets or people in the doses used for pest control, but eating it would be a very unpleasant experience.

 If your indoor plants are in a sensitive location, or if you simply don’t use pesticides indoors, consider a caffeine spray.
 Commercial caffeine sprays are about 10 times as concentrated as a cup of strong coffee.
 They make snails “hyper” so they can’t extend their front foot and they freeze in place.
 You can pick them and relocate them, or simply throw them in the trash.